hive-engine/steemsmartcontracts-wiki/Events-and-Logs.md

 ## Emit an event from a Smart Contract
-Emit an event from a Smart Contract is pretty straight forward and is performed by using the global function:
+Emitting an event from a Smart Contract is pretty straight forward and is performed by using the global function:

 `emit(event: string, data: JSON obj)`